Employee Travel Expense and Reimbursement

 a substantial tip is required or justified.

-- A justification must be included for the KCTCS System Director of Business Services’ review.
+- A justification must be included for the KCTCS Assistant Vice President of Business Services/COO’s review.

-- Refer to Business Procedure 5.1.13-P (Employee Meals and Refreshments) and Business Procedure 5.1.14-P (Non-employee Meals, Refreshments, and Accommodations).
+- Refer to Administrative Procedure 5.1.13-P (Employee Meals and Refreshments) and Administrative Procedure 5.1.14-P (Non-employee Meals, Refreshments, and Accommodations).

 - Working meals